-If you’re looking for a place to download a collection of resources for both personal and commercial projects, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
+If you’re looking for a place to download a collection of resources for designing a personal or commercial website, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
 IM Free bills itself as “a curated collection of free web design resources, all for commercial use,” meaning that the assets can be used in for-profit websites.
 However, it’s important to note the commercial use clause, as many images and textures are free to download but lack a free license.
-Unlike our previous pick, Textures.com, IM Free has a stronger concentration on stock images and offers a variety of tools for designers, including templates, icons, and buttons.
 On the stock photography side, IM Free handles all model and location releases, so you don’t have to — just make sure to verify if the image you’re using requires attribution.

 Death to Stock Photos is not what you might expect.
+Paid subscribers get access to an online library of photos with new images monthly, but simply signing up for the platform’s emails will get you a few free photos delivered to your inbox occasionally.
 Co-founders David Sherry and Allie Lehman noticed it can be difficult to find compelling photos for free use on blogs and personal websites, so they decided to offer their own.
-Once you sign up for a free subscription, you’ll receive a pack of photos with their accompanying stories each month.
-For an additional $10 a month, you’ll be granted access to the couple’s entire library and receive an extra pack of monthly photos.
+The platform is now a place for “non-stock” photos.
+While this used to be a monthly delivery, the free photos are now delivered “occasionally,” according to the website.
+For an additional $12-15 a month, you’ll be granted access to the site’s entire library and receive an extra pack of monthly photos.
 Part of that money goes to different artists, allowing for greater variety in the library.

 Unlike waterfalls or puppies, photos of space can be more difficult to capture for the home photographer.
 That said, NASA is the place to go to for all of your cosmic and otherworldly needs.
 The independent agency offers mind-blowing photos it has captured over the years, entirely for free.
 The site also has a number of galleries you can browse if you’re in need of something specific.
 Whether it’s retro shots of Neil Armstrong on the moon, photos that highlight the surface of Mars, or something more recent, NASA probably has you covered.
 And if you’re in need of rocket images or those relating to other spacecraft, check out SpaceX’s Flickr page.

 Pexels offers photos that carry a Creative Commons Zero (CC0) license, which pretty much means there are no strings attached.
 You don’t have to attribute the photos to the photographers, and you are free to edit and redistribute them to your heart’s content.
 The photos are sourced from either Pexels users or other websites that offer free-to-use images, including Unsplash (see above) and Little Visuals.
-The company says it has 40,000 free stock images available, and it adds at least 3,000 new ones every month.
+The company says it adds hundreds of new photos every day, so the size of the image library is continuously growing.
 If you use Pexels often, consider contributing CC0 images to its portfolio, so you can return the favor.